RVCC-IDMX/unit-tests-statements-template/README.md

 ## Coverage

-The Live Server extension is configured (in .vscode/settings.json) to open the the coverage/lcov-report/index.html file in your default browser when you select "Go Live".
+The Live Server extension is configured (in .vscode/settings.json) to open the the coverage/lcov-report/index.html file in your default browser when you select "Go Live", which should be at the bottom of VS Code if the extension is installed.

 ---